Lumbosacral stenosis, Cauda Equina Syndrome (narrowing of the vertebral canal in the lumbar and sacral region) in Dogs

 Prevention

 The preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of lumbosacral stenosisA stenosis is a narrowing or constriction of a body channel or opening that can impede the normal flow of fluids or other substances, such as blood in arteries or air in the airways. focuses on minimizing the risk factors that can contribute to the development of the disease.
-A balanced diet and regular exercise are crucial to maintaining a healthy body weight and reducing stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of lumbosacral stenosisA stenosis is a narrowing or constriction of a body channel or opening that can impede the normal flow of fluids or other substances, such as blood in arteries or air in the airways. focuses on minimizing risk factors that can contribute to the development of the disease.
+A balanced diet and regular exercise are crucial to maintain a healthy body weight and reduce stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. on the spine.

 Pet owners should be careful to avoid excessive strain and traumatic events that could affect the dog’s spine.
 This includes, for example, avoiding jumps from great heights or carrying heavy loads.